 City not only stood out to me as one of the most diverse universities in London, but also for academic excellence and great job prospects in the future.
 Having just joined the University of London, I recognised City will hold many more opportunities.
 City has relatively smaller lecture/class sizes, therefore I realised I would be able to have a better relationship with lecturers.

 What were the most important resources for you in helping you to make a decision?

 I visited City on Applicant Day.
-I was able to speak to current students and staff, it really helped me to make a decision as everyone was so friendly and helpful.
-I felt comfortable as all the student and staff had answers to my questions.
+I was able to speak to current students and staff, which really helped me make a decision as everyone was so friendly and helpful.
+I felt comfortable as all the students and staff had answers to my questions.